rhybrillou/tektoncd-catalog/task/rhacs-m2m-authenticate/0.1/samples/configure-m2m.md

-Configure RHACS Central to trust the OIDC ID tokens
+## Configure RHACS Central to trust the OIDC ID tokens

-The first step is to configure RHACS tp trust tokens issued by the OIDC provider and mapping claims to specific roles within Central.
+The first step is to configure RHACS to trust tokens issued by the OIDC provider and mapping claims to specific roles within Central.

 Here is a sample configuration for a GCP cluster: